Search our Site:

 Manitoba Wildlands is posting a series of briefs to provide an overview to various ongoing protected areas and land use planning issues.
 Watch for new briefs.

-downloadDownload the Brief: First Nation Protected Areas MOU (PDF)
+downloadDownload Brief: First Nation Protected Areas MOU (PDF)

-downloadDownload the Brief: Protected Areas: Manitoba Legislation & Policy (PDF)
+downloadDownload Brief: Protected Areas: Manitoba Legislation & Policy (PDF)

-downloadDownload the Brief: East Side Planning Initiative/Wabanong Nakaygum Okmawin (PDF) Updated May 2007
+downloadDownload Brief: East Side Planning Initiative/Wabanong Nakaygum Okmawin (PDF) Updated May 2007

-downloadDownload the Brief: Protected Areas and First Nation Resource Stewardship Accord/WHS Nomination (PDF)
+downloadDownload Brief: Protected Areas and First Nation Resource Stewardship Accord/WHS Nomination (PDF)

-downloadDownload the Brief: The Oral Tradition, Oral History Research & Traditional Use Studies (PDF)
+downloadDownload Brief: The Oral Tradition, Oral History Research & Traditional Use Studies (PDF)

 Métis Lands